Joshokelola/StudyNotes/CSC 411/Database Models.md

 ## Types Of Database Models

 - <u><b>Hierarchical Database Model:</b></u> this is when the data is organised into a **tree like structure**.
 The data are stored as records which are connected to each other through links in a one-to-one relationship.
+The data is connected in such a way that the records have **a single root**.
+Relationships among the records are determined at the runti